Our use of cookies

 • 1st September – 31st December (autumn)

 17.9 There could be occasions when a child does not consistently attend for the EEF hours in a day as arranged and therefore absence does not meet the full day parameter as noted in clause 17.8.
-The council can review such cases and consider reclaiming monies if the overall absence is forty percent (30%) or more within the same term.
+The council can review such cases and consider reclaiming monies if the overall absence is 30% or more within the same term.
 Providers have responsibility to encourage families to attend for the funded hours they have been claimed for and the benefits there for children with good attendance.
 Where absence is due to consistently late drops off/ early collections or Parents consistently not making sessions without reasonable explanation, the Provider should discuss with Parents if the package on offer is suitable for their requirements.

 4.1 Providers will ensure